 Mistake #9: Not using your Soundcloud account!

 This is the most common mistake I see artists make, and a huge impediment if you want to be famous on Soundcloud.
 The majority of them use the platform daily, but don’t bother to log into their own account, and like and interact with the stuff they like.

-An engaged and lively account is much more likely to foster a community, and will also force you to get a true feel of the intricacies of the platform.
+An engaged and lively account is much more likely to foster a community.
+And it will also force you to get a true feel of the intricacies of the platform.

 So, every time you use it, log in, like the tracks you love, and keep it buzzing.